- Sea Adventurer

 Activities : Birding, Hiking, Kayaking

 Your journey begins in Punta Arenas, Chile.
 This port city is situated at the southern tip of Chile, on the north bank of the Strait of Magellan.
 Once a Chilean penal colony, Punta Arenas has transformed into a vibrant city offering you plenty of attractions to explore including historic sites and museums.
-Explore the city by day, and then join fellow travelers later in the evening.
+Explore the city by day, and then meet fellow travelers for dinner later in the evening.

 You’ll get a sense that you’ve arrived on a new planet during the start of your Antarctic voyage, as the pristine nature and dramatic environments are like nothing else on earth.
 From the vessel, watch as whales swim and feed in the nutrient-rich waters and spot penguins porpoising in the water and jumping aboard ice floes.
-Just as amazing as the wildlife are the towering snow-covered mountains and massive glaciers of the Peninsula, which will be your playground for the next four days.
+Just as amazing as the wildlife are the towering snow-covered mountains and massive glaciers of the Peninsula, which will be your playground for the next few days.

 Every Zodiac excursion and landing presents new sights, sounds and smells.
 Some landings may be as relaxing as sitting on a beach, taking photographs of curious gentoo penguins.
 Other landings may provide exhilarating panoramic views of the Antarctic continent by hiking atop a hill.
 Perhaps catch a calving glacier crumbling into the sea at Petermann Island, or take a Zodiac cruise in search of fur and elephant seals around Pléneau Island.

 Even common travel experiences like mailing a postcard take on an extra level of excitement in Antarctica.
 While weather and sea conditions determine which landings we can make, your Expedition Team will ensure that each day of your Antarctic adventure leaves a lasting impression.